polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 When loading a payload, the HSS will copy the payload from non-volatile storage to DDR and then copy the binaries to the memory location(s) that were specified when the payload was generated.

-In addition to this, the HSS payload header describes which harts are associated with each payload as well as the the address that each hart should start executing from once the payload has been loaded into memory by the HSS.
+In addition to this, the HSS payload header describes which harts are associated with each payload as well as the address that each hart should start executing from once the payload has been loaded into memory by the HSS.

 ![amp-boot-flow](images/amp-boot-flow.png)

 For further information on [HSS payloads](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md), please refer to the HSS payload documentation page.

-### Inter-hart communication (IHC)<a name="ipc"></a>
+### Inter-Hart Communication (IHC)<a name="ipc"></a>

 Some AMP applications may require software contexts to be able to communicate and send messages between them.
 For example, a RTOS or bare metal-based application communicating with a Linux context, or two RTOS or bare metal applications sending messages between them.